 This way, you cut through the sticky pads but without risking damage to the vehicle’s bodywork.

-Before you apply a new number plate, you must ensure the area to which you’re applying it is thoroughly clean.
+Before applying a new number plate, you must ensure the area you’re applying it is thoroughly clean.

 This is especially important if you’re going to use sticky pads to fit your number plates.
 Any remaining grease or dirt can prevent them from sticking properly.

 Use a general detergent to clean the area behind the number plates.